EPYC 7552 vs Xeon Gold 6423N

 So, is Xeon Gold 6423N better than EPYC 7552?

 Yes.
-Xeon Gold 6423N is the better overall CPU here.
-You are getting a 4.2% average FPS lead across 50 shared CPU game tests in our data, 0% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Xeon Gold 6423N is the better all-around CPU here.
+It gives you a 4.2% average FPS lead across 50 shared CPU game tests in our data, 0% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Xeon Gold 6423N is the better pick here.
+If gaming is the priority, Xeon Gold 6423N is the better pick.
 According to our tests, it delivers 4.2% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Gold 6423N is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Gold 6423N is the stronger fit.
 You are getting 0% better PassMark, backed by 28 cores and 56 threads.

 Which one is the smarter buy today, not just the cheaper CPU?